umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Usage/index.md

 ![Usage on Cloud](images/Usage.png)

-The usage shown is for the Live environment of your project as it is the usage in this environment that is measured againt the plan usage limits.
+The usage shown is for the Live environment of your project as it is the usage in this environment that is measured against the plan usage limits.
 For _media storage_ it is the size of all files in the blob storage including the cache that is considered.

 ## Bandwidth Top 10's